madetech/learn/katas/tennis/README.md

+{% capture content %}
 # Tennis

 This Kata is about implementing a simple tennis game.

 Rather than using standard Tennis scoring, **we consider scoring in Wii tennis**, which has a simplified version of tennis, so each set is one game.